webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 is a membership change, not a mode transition, so it does not increment the epoch.
 A later `registered` snapshot supersedes a missed promotion.

-`room-failed` is the v2 failure notification.
-When the hub marks a room failed after its assigned SFU `instance_id` remains disconnected past the recovery grace (§8.5), it pushes `{control:"room-failed"}` to every member, then removes the membership and reaps the room; admission tokens die with it (§7).
-The browser tears down all transports and, to continue the call, rejoins through `POST /v2/join` as a fresh admission.
-A member that was disconnected when the control was pushed discovers the failure at re-register: its token is dead, the hub rejects with `UNAUTHORIZED`, and the browser falls back to the same fresh `/v2/join`. `room-failed` fires only for a room in committed SFU mode — a P2P room, v1 or v2, never depends on a worker, and a failed upgrade aborts back to P2P without it (§4.2).
+`room-failed` is the V2 failure notification.
+When the assigned SFU instance remains disconnected past recovery grace, signaling marks each assigned committed SFU room `Failed` and pushes `{control:"room-failed"}` to currently connected members.
+The current browser surfaces an error, and the failed room remains in authority state; new admits receive `WORKER_UNAVAILABLE`.
+Automatic room cleanup, token invalidation, and browser rejoin after committed worker loss are remaining recovery work.
+A failed pre-commit upgrade is different: it removes the provisional third member and restores the original P2P pair.

 ### 3.1.1 V1/V2 compatibility contract

-Protocol version is selected by the first successful `/join` and is immutable for the room lifetime. `appweb` sends `ver:1` for the stock web app and `ver:2` for the new client.
-A join using the other version is rejected as `VERSION_MISMATCH` rather than silently changing an active room's semantics.
-The v1 HTTP compatibility layer maps this to its existing browser-safe room-not-available result; the v2 API returns the explicit error code.
+Protocol version is selected by the HTTP route and WebSocket registration frame, not stored as a mutable property of one shared room.
+V1 uses `/r`, `/join`, and a registration with no `ver`; V2 uses `/v2/r`, `/v2/join`, and `ver:2`.
+The two signaling tables are separate namespaces, so a V1 room named `"42"` and V2 room `42` may coexist and never exchange members or signaling.

 | Surface                      | V1 — compatibility protocol                                                                                           | V2 — SFU-capable protocol                                                                                                                                                                                                  |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|